anishasnet/readme-generator/README.md

 ## Usage

-index.js is the file that should be run.
+The index.js file is the file that has to be run.

 ## License

-This project is under the APACHE 2.0 license.
+This project is under the MIT license.

 ## Contributing